huangfeng/docs/data/api/datamarks_removecss.md

 @params:
-- id	string,number	ID of the necessary item
+- id	id	ID of the necessary item
 - css		string		CSS class name
 * silent	boolean 	if true, the component is not redrawn